 - A. An attorney at law who appears in this Court is subject to discipline under this Rule for: - i. disciplinary sanction by a competent authority in any state, federal, territory, commonwealth or foreign jurisdiction; - ii. conviction of any crime of which the elements or underlying facts may impact fitness to practice law; - iii. any act or omission, including incompetence or incapacity, that violates L.R.
-83.2; - iv. violation of any court order; or - v. misrepresentation or concealment of a material fact made in any application for admission or readmission to the Bar of this Court. - B. This Rule does not limit any inherent power of the Court. - C. An attorney subject to discipline in this or another jurisdiction may request at any time that proceedings in this Court be kept confidential. - D. Discipline imposed under this Rule may consist of one or any combination of the following: - i. disbarment or suspension with or without conditions; - ii. public censure or private reprimand; - iii. probation with or without conditions;
+83.2; - iv. violation of any court order; or - v. misrepresentation or concealment of a material fact made in any application for admission or readmission to the Bar of this Court. - B. This Rule does not limit any inherent power of the Court, such as contempt power, and does not preclude or condition imposition of sanctions for violation of professional standards or an order, rule, or other law. - C. An attorney subject to discipline in this or another jurisdiction may request at any time that proceedings in this Court be kept confidential. - D. Discipline imposed under this Rule may consist of one or any combination of the following: - i. disbarment or suspension with or without conditions; - ii. public censure or private reprimand; - iii. probation with or without conditions; - iv. restitution, fine, and/or assessment of costs; - v. referral to appropriate disciplinary authority.

-- iv. restitution, fine, and/or assessment of costs; - v. referral to appropriate disciplinary authority. - E. All proceedings under this Rule involve the exercise of discretionary judgment in inherently judicial functions.
-All persons participating on behalf of or at the request of the Court in past, present or future matters are immune from civil liability. - F. Costs of all proceedings under this Rule will initially be borne by the Court, but payment of costs may be imposed on a disciplined attorney. - G. All documents submitted pursuant to this Rule must be delivered to the Clerk of Court, not to a judge's chambers, and may be marked "Confidential Attorney Matter." - H. "Chief Judge" means the Chief Judge of the district or another district judge designated by the Chief Judge.
+- E. All proceedings under this Rule involve the exercise of discretionary judgment in inherently judicial functions.
+All persons participating on behalf of or at the request of the Court in past, present or future matters are immune from civil liability. - F. Costs of all proceedings under this Rule will initially be borne by the Court, but payment of costs may be imposed on a disciplined attorney. - G. All documents submitted pursuant to this Rule must be delivered to the Clerk of Court, not to a judge's chambers, and may be enclosed in an envelope marked "Confidential Attorney Matter." - H. "Disciplinary Judge" means the Chief Judge of the district or another district judge designated by the Chief Judge to exercise authority in matters of attorney discipline, suspension, or disbarment. - I. The term "attorney" does not include a federal judge.
+Complaints against judges must be filed in compliance with procedures established by the Ninth Circuit Court of Appeals.